jackren0000/Google---Unlock-Global-Communication-with-Gemma/README.md

 **finetuninggemma2-customizeddataset.ipynb** - This is the final submission, implementing customized datasets.
 **syntheticdatageneration.ipynb** - This is the notebook for creating synthetic dataset.

+### Reflection
+This competition offers an in-depth undersanding of the fine-tuning process, from data curation using Gemini API to fine-tuning Gemma through Keras.